Conj43/CS4450-ParserProject/README.md

     - used classpath for including antlr library at compile and run time
     - can be run on MACOS, Linux, or Windows

+## File Layout
+- Deliverable_1 holds the grammar file and sample python file for the first deliverable.
+- Deliverable_2 holds the grammar file and sample python file for the second deliverable.
+- Deliverable_3 holds the grammar file and sample python file for the third deliverable.
+This is the directory where you can run our completed parser, using the commands below.

 ### Run to Generate Java Files Based on Grammar

 ```console